AFakhriddinov/Todo-app-with-React_JS/README.md

 ### Deployment

-You can deploy this project on GitHub Pages
+This project was deployed on netlify.com.
+You can view the project live [here](https://todo-react-app3.netlify.app/)

 ## 👥 Authors <a name="authors"></a>